omegasemantic/omegasemantic.github.io/pages/rosen.md

 Authority desires the status of my situation, said Pasupe.

+Does Authority inform why the sudden interest? said Rosen.

+The most recent incident gave Authority cause to come to attention, said Pasupe.

 You can put anything you want here.

 The cat in the hat.